jbirddog/el-rodeo/task-units.md

 ### Begin Marking Task Units as Pure/Const

 Knowing which task units only operate on the data passed to them and have no side effects will allow for smarter decisions to be made as to the dependencies between task units and which task units can be run in parallel.

+These tasks will also have an interesting property in that they can safely be executed mulitple times.
+For example, they could safely to sent to multiple nodes for execution where the first response wins and the subsequent responses are used to validate/reach a consensus.
+Non pure tasks would in turn act as a barrier requiring that they are executed by a single node to manage the side effects.

+### Provide Each Task Unit With a Subset of the Environment

+Currently the entire task data/Python environment is loaded and provided to each task for execution.
+As smaller task units are identified we will have more information about what each task unit needs from the environment.
+A similar issue exists when submitting user forms.
+Providing a smaller environment will be another step to loading fewer things into memory to execute a step.

 ### Apply Known Optimizations to Task Units

 When task units are small in scope it would be much easier to apply known and safe optimizations to further improve runtime performance.
 It is feasible that performing some basic optimizations such as constant propagation/folding would result in "unused variables".
 Once those are removed then dependencies between task units could be severed.
 Once two previously dependant task units are separated they can both be run in parallel.

+When doing this the issue will arise of how to map the optimized tasks back to their original tasks.
+This can be handled by tracking "source locations" much like compilers do today.

 [Some Examples](https://github.com/jbirddog/mamba)